Table of Contents[Hide][Show]

 Also known as meconium, the fecal matter contains everything the baby ingested while still inside the womb.
 These include skin cells, amniotic fluid, and mucus.

-For the adults, feces may be black due to food consumed such as licorice or blackberries.
+For the adults, feces may be black due to food consumed such as black licorice or blackberries.
 Iron supplements can also cause this.

 2. Green Poop

 Like black poop, the culprit may be the food you eat.
 If your diet is heavy in green leafy vegetables, expect some hint of the color in your stool the following morning.
+You may also produce green poop if you ate anything containing green food coloring.

-Often, though, bright green poop color is a result of a faster-than-normal transit of food from the small to the large intestine.
+Often, though, bright green stool color is a result of a faster-than-normal transit of food from the small to the large intestine.
 The bile, which comes from the liver and helps break down fat, doesn’t have enough time to mix with the food.

 3. White Poop

+The most common cause of white, pale, or clay colored stool is a lack of bile production.
 As mentioned, the liver secretes bile to help break down fats.
 It travels to the gallbladder which stores the bile or to the small intestine where it combines with food through the bile ducts.

 4. Brown Poop